Nimrod1400/Lab-6/README.md

 # Lab-6
-Task on this work is written in task.png
+Task on this work is written on task.pdf in this repository.